The Battle of Sowerby Bridge…and the fate of Heptonstall

 The combined “Army of Both Kingdoms” now marched to besiege York, arriving outside York on 22nd April 1644.
 Consolidating their position, the Parliamentarians also took Stamford Bridge on 24th April and Cawood Castle on 19th May.

 Taking York was seemingly impossible.
 The city was well defended.
 The walls had been repaired and strengthened and earthworks had been constructed beyond the walls.
 Each of the town gates was defended by cannons.
 However, early in June 1644, the Earl of Manchester and Oliver Cromwell arrived with the army of the Eastern Association, having secured Lincolnshire for the Parliament.
 Lord Fairfax’s Yorkshire forces and the Eastern Association now surrounded and besieged York.

-Prince Rupert was recruiting forces in Lancashire and Wales in preparation for attacking the Parliamentarians outside York, who were bombarding the walls.
-Advancing through the north west, Rupert stormed Stockport and Bolton, where Royalists massacred the Parliament forces in retaliation for the Parliament troops hanging several Royalist prisoners during the battle.
+Meanwhile, Prince Rupert was recruiting forces in Lancashire and Wales in preparation for attacking the Parliamentarians outside York, who were now bombarding the walls.
+Advancing through the north west, Rupert stormed Stockport and Bolton, where his Royalists massacred the Parliament forces in retaliation for the Parliament troops hanging several Royalist prisoners during the battle.
 Rupert then crossed the Pennines and reached Skipton Castle on 26th June.
 In Thomas Fairfax’s own words:

 Being joined by the Earl of Newcastle’s forces…we resolved to march away to Tadcaster which made the enemy advance the faster…at Marston Fields…here we drew up our army.The Memoirs of Sir Thomas Fairfax

 Battle of Marston Moor – 2nd July 1644